vprusso/toqito/docs/tutorials.xor_quantum_value.rst

     | :math:`1`   | :math:`1`   | :math:`0`            |
     +-------------+-------------+----------------------+

-In order to specify an XOR game in `toqito`, we will define two matrices:
+In order to specify an XOR game in :code:`toqito`, we will define two matrices:

     * `prob_mat`: A matrix whose :math:`(x, y)^{th}` entry corresponds to
       the probablity that Alice receives question :math:`x` and Bob receives